GeunhwaJeong/haneul-new/doc/src/learn/haneul-glossary.md

 Single-writer objects are owned by one account.
 In Haneul, transactions affecting only single-writer objects owned by the same account may proceed with only a check of the sender’s account, greatly speeding transaction times.

+### Haneul/HANEUL

+Haneul refers to the Haneul blockchain, the HANEUL currency, and the [Haneul open source project](https://github.com/GeunhwaJeong/haneul/) as a whole.

 ### Total order